 Again, you've engaged in "verbal . . . conduct" that the bar may see as "manifest[ing] bias or prejudice" and thus as "harmful."
 This was at a "social activit[y] in connection with the practice of law."
 The state bar, if it adopts this rule, might thus discipline you for your "harassment."
+69

 These scholars' red flags should not be ignored.
-The proposed rule would create a multitude of potential problems for attorneys who serve on nonprofit boards, speak on panels, teach at law schools, grant media interviews, or otherwise engage in public discussions regarding current political, social, and religious questions.
+Both ABA Model Rule 8.4(g) and Proposed Rule 8.4(g) would create serious problems for attorneys who serve on nonprofit boards, speak on panels, teach at law schools, grant media interviews, or otherwise engage in public discussions regarding current political, social, and religious questions.

-1. By expanding its coverage to include all "conduct related to the practice of law," ABA Model Rule 8.4(g) encompasses nearly everything a lawyer does, including conduct and speech protected by the First Amendment.
+1. By expanding its coverage to include all "conduct related to the practice of law," ABA Model Rule 8.4(g) and Proposed Rule 8.4(g) encompass nearly everything a lawyer does, including conduct and speech protected by the First Amendment.

-Because it expressly applies to all "conduct related to the practice of law," ABA Model Rule 8.4(g) raises troubling new concerns for every Arizona attorney.
-Its new accompanying Comment [3] makes clear that "conduct" includes "speech": "discrimination includes harmful verbal or physical conduct that manifests bias or prejudice towards others" and "[h]arassment includes . . . derogatory or demeaning verbal or physical conduct."
+Because they expressly apply to all "conduct related to the practice of law," ABA Model Rule 8.4(g) and Proposed Rule 8.4(g) raise troubling concerns for every Maine attorney.
+ABA Model Rule 8.4(g)'s new Comment [3] makes clear that "conduct" includes "speech": "discrimination includes harmful verbal or physical conduct that manifests bias or prejudice towards others" and "[h]arassment includes . . . derogatory or demeaning verbal or physical conduct."
 (Emphasis supplied.)
+And, of course, Proposed Rule 8.4(g) forthrightly states that it regulates "communication."